 - 1. The district will need to know its current 4-and-under count at the elementary site (or sites).
-Then, apply the site's Free Percentage to the number of 4-and-under the site currently has to get the free eligible count for the 4-and-under. - 2.
+Then, apply the site's Free Percentage to the number of 4-and-under the site currently has to get the free eligible count for the 4-and-unders. - 2.
 The mid-high/high school site (or sites) will need a similar count of the 18-and-overs.
 Again, the site's Free Percentage will be applied to the 18-and-over count to figure the number of 18-and-over free eligibles. - 3.
 Once the free eligible numbers are obtained for the 4-and-under students at the elementary(ies) and the 18-year-olds and over at the mid-high/high school, the remaining students who are free would be reported in the 5- to 17-year-old category.
-(Total Free Eligibles minus 5-and-under free OR 18-and-over free equals 5-to-17-year-old free) - 4.
+(Total Free Eligibles minus 4-and-under free OR 18-and-over free equals 5-to-17-year-old free) - 4.
 To get the 5- to 17-year-old ENROLLMENT in Column 3, the district should take the current (October 1) site enrollment for the elementary and subtract out all of the students who are currently 4-and-under at the elementary site.
+If a student turned 5 in the month of October, count that student in the 5- to 17-year-old group.
 Likewise, the district should take the current (October 1) site enrollment for the mid-high/high school and subtract out all of the students who are 18-and-over at the mid-high/high school site.
+If a student turned 18 in the month of October, count that student in the 5- to 17-year-old group.